awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 **action**<a name="action"></a>
 An API function\.
 Also called *operation* or *call*\.
 The activity the [principal](#principal) has permission to perform\.
 The action is B in the statement "A has permission to do B to C where D applies\."
 For example, Jane sends a request to [Amazon SQS](#AmazonSimpleQueueService) with Action=ReceiveMessage\.
 [Amazon CloudWatch](#AmazonCW): The response initiated by the change in an alarm's state: for example, from OK to ALARM\.
 The state change may be triggered by a metric reaching the alarm threshold, or by a SetAlarmState request\.
 Each alarm can have one or more actions assigned to each state\.
-Actions are performed once each time the alarm changes to a state that has an action assigned, such as an [Amazon Simple Notification Service](#SNS) notification, an [Auto Scaling](#AutoScaling) [policy](#policy) execution or an [Amazon EC2](#ec2) [instance](#instance) stop/terminate action\.
+Actions are performed once each time the alarm changes to a state that has an action assigned, such as an [Amazon Simple Notification Service](#SNS) notification, an [Amazon EC2 Auto Scaling](#AutoScaling) [policy](#policy) execution or an [Amazon EC2](#ec2) [instance](#instance) stop/terminate action\.

 **active trusted signers**<a name="trustedsigner"></a>
 A list showing each of the trusted signers you've specified and the IDs of the corresponding active key pairs that [Amazon CloudFront](#AmazonCF) is aware of\.
 To be able to create working signed URLs, a trusted signer must appear in this list with at least one key pair ID\.